uclaacm/react-native-course/01-welcome-and-overview/README.md

 Wow, that was a lot of bullet points.
 If you have any more questions, feel free to ask us; we'll also have a more formal course outline in a bit.

+### A note on thinking programatically

+One incredibly important thing to keep in mind is that thinking programmatically (That is, being able to translate your thoughts into code) is super difficult at first, and you can't expect yourself to be able to do it right away.
+If you get discouraged at any point, try to remember how impressive what you're doing is.
+You're unlocking an entirelly new way of thinking that'll let you do things that very, very few people can, and even if you don't end up being a programmer professionally, this is a skill that'll set you apart in nearly any field you can think of.
+It'll take a lot of hard work, but I promise you that it's worth it.

 ## How will this class work?

 Our class is more **project-based** and **hands-on** and less *theoretical* or *lecture-styled*.
 That means a few things: during lectures, we'll spend much more time live-coding (and hope that you'll do it with us); instead of reading textbooks or long notes on JS or app development, we'll focus on you learning things by *you practicing those things*.
 That does mean that, in order to get the most out of this course, **you do need to practice**.
 Hopefully, you'll enjoy practicing with us!